SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 view(ensemble.structures[0].get_ase_atoms())
 ```

-To minimize the free energy, we need to compute the quantity $V(R)$ (the energy) and its gradient (the atomic forces) for each ionic configuration generated within the ensemble.
+To minimize the free energy, we need to compute the quantity $$V(R)$$ (the energy) and its gradient (the atomic forces) for each ionic configuration generated within the ensemble.

 This can be done in many ways.
 You can do it manually:
 You can save the ensemble as text files with the atomic coordinates and cell, copy that on a cluster, run your DFT calculations, parse the output files and tell the SSCHA code the values of energy and forces for each configuration manually.